 There are many factors that lead to success or failure of your Facebook ad campaign.
-I’ll cover these things on my free webinar on Monday.
 But spoiler alert: Nothing is more important than targeting.

 Nothing comes close.